Skip to content

 Are international students allowed to enroll in UCLA Emerging Filmmakers?

-International Students are welcome to enroll in UCLA Emerging Filmmakers.
+International students are welcome to enroll in UCLA Emerging Filmmakers.
 Please note that all class times are scheduled in PT.

 If you are a non-native English-speaking student, please be advised that our programs are intensive and that all work must be practiced in English.
-A sufficient command of the English language is necessary to participate in our courses.
+A sufficient command of the English language is necessary to participate in our programs.

 What are the English language requirements for International Students?